NIH finalises policy on export of vaccines

 Dr. Aamer informed that an amount of Rs751 million has been approved for production of sera to meet the critical demand for vaccines and sera.
 He also mentioned that for the first time, the Public Health Act has been drafted and various technical and policy documents such as National Laboratory Policy, National Bio-Safety Policy, AMR National Action Plan, Case Definition Book, Handbook for Good Laboratory Practices in Pakistan, etc., have been launched.

 Dr. Zafar, who visited various divisions of NIH, said the institute has enormous potential.
-Referring to the Joint External Evaluation carried out in 2016 to assess core capacities in public health, he said he would like to work with NIH in ensuring that there is focus on implementation of recommendations.
+Referring to the Joint External Evaluation carried out in 2016 to assess core capacities in public health, he said he would like to work with NIH in ensuring that there is focus on implementation of recommendations of the said evaluation including strengthening of real-time disease surveillance and response mechanisms and working on anti-microbial resistance.

 Islamabad: The National Institute of Health (NIH), which cannot export vaccines without conforming to Good Manufacturing Practices, will soon launch a policy that will pave the way for export of vaccines.
 The Institute has started production of a number of vaccines including measles, tetanus and diphtheria; even the production of measles vaccine, which remained stalled for seven years, has been revived.